 The key for any website owner is to understand that the more visitors stay on your website the more likely you are to convert them into customers

-You can track bounce rate in your Google Analytics account.
+You can track the bounce rates in your Google Analytics account.
 (Contact us if you are not sure who to do this)

 Tips to decrease your bounce rate

 Make clear calls to action

 You can be so close to your website that you expect that visitors will be able to navigate it as easy as you do.

 Remember a website does not know anything about your website and so relies on find clear calls to action.

 Google has a great tool – Users Flow Report – that represents graphically the journey that visitors make through your website.